Regular Show: it's anything but...a clean children's show.

 Muscle Man says "that competition blew logs".

-Muslce Man pretends to stab Mordecai (and High Five Ghost poses as Mordecai's soul ascending to Heaven) to scare off the remaining contestants *
+Muslce Man pretends to stab Mordecai (and High Five Ghost poses as Mordecai's soul ascending to Heaven) to scare off the remaining contestantsnote This scene was edited when aired on Cartoon Network's Australian channel.

 After talking about Death's bowling ball of souls: